-Achieving operational excellence is an organizational journey, but sometimes it can feel like a never-ending quest for hidden treasure.
+Achieving operational excellence is an organizational journey, but sometimes it can feel like a never-ending quest for hidden treasures.

 Operational excellence is an essential strategy to sustain growth while staying ahead of the competition.

-But in reality, it’s a vague concept that leaves many of us looking like:
+But in reality, it’s a vague concept that leaves many of us looking like this:

 What Is Operational Excellence?